ktando2/ktando2.github.io/_posts/2013-07-12-dumbphone.md

 ---
-title: My Smartphone Is Still Kind of Dumb
+title: My Smartphone is Still Kind of Dumb
 desc: Smartphones still have a ton of room for improvement
 ---